 Have students draw the tree and record any observations of it on the tree journal template.
 Note that you may have students draw the tree by hand, using a Paint program (like KidPix or MS Paint) or take a photograph of the tree.
 Choose between 2-5 student drawings and scan or send them.
 Take a photo of the class tree and attach a digital image or send by mail.

 Record the temperature for one week at the same time each day.
-Chart the temperature on the template provided here.
+Students should chart the temperature on the template provided here, noting both their prediction and the actual temperature.

 Record the sunrise and sunset times for each day of the observation week on the template on the web page.
 For specific sunrise and sunset times in your area, you can visit: www.sunrisesunset.com